TomMhee/TomMhee/README.md

 - 👋 Hi, I’m @TomMhee - Tom Hardcastle
-- 👀 I’m interested in Powerlifting and .Net
+- 👀 I’m interested in Powerlifting and Software Engineering :D

 <!---
 TomMhee/TomMhee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.